Add safe truck parking to prevent crashes

 IIHS: Truck speed limiters will save lives

 Adrian Lund, president of the Insurance Institute for Highway Safety (IIHS), wrote an op-ed on Trucks.com this week.
 Why Lower Speed Limits and Truck Speed Limiters Will Save Lives.
 Our research at the Insurance Institute for Highway Safety has found that 33,000 deaths between 1993 and 2013 can be attributed to speed limit increases.
 Traffic deaths from speeding have risen since the 1995 repeal of the federal 55 mph speed limit.
 Annually, the number of lives lost because of speed limit increases nearly cancels out the number of lives saved by frontal air bags.
-His argument, in a nutshell.
+Recommended Article: How to Report a Truck Driver His argument, in a nutshell.
 We are all aware of the increased likelihood of fatality with an increase in speed.
-The states have been raising speed limits for the last
+The states

 Here’s what happened: the story of the Skagit River Bridge collapse